 Are reproduction prints collectable?

 Reproduction prints like ‘Feet Beneath the Table’ testify to the power of collaboration; in this case, between a masterful team and the artist himself.
-They also have the potential to be extremely collectable - just consider Brett Whiteley's limited edition offset lithographic print ‘The Arrival’.
+They also have the potential to be extremely collectable, just consider Brett Whiteley's limited edition offset lithographic print ‘The Arrival’.
 In 1988, the edition of 150 signed prints were published by Time magazine to commemorate the Australian Bicentenary.
 Despite being a relatively large edition and only one of a few reproductive runs in his oeuvre, these prints become some of Whiteley’s most valued.
-In fact, between 2005-2006 auction prices for the ‘The Arrival’ peaked at over $27,000.
+In fact, between 2005 and 2006 auction prices for the ‘The Arrival’ peaked at over $27,000.

 That year, Bloomfield’s reproductions debuted.
 Exhibited alongside the original metal plates and all printing materials, these prints were a feat of careful consideration and masterful craftsmanship.
 Each was embossed with a seal, accompanied by a Certificate of Authenticity, signed by Lin Bloomfield and Jane Lindsay, and hand numbered.
 Plus each edition was capped at 550, a tenfold increase of the edition of original Lindsay etchings.